DXBE-DTV

-DXBE-DTV (channel 31) is a television station in Zamboanga City, Philippines, owned and operated by Broadcast Enterprises and Affiliated Media, Inc. The station maintains a transmitter facility at Brgy.
-Cabatangan, Zamboanga City.
+DXBE-DTV (channel 31) is a television station in Zamboanga City, Philippines, owned and operated by Broadcast Enterprises and Affiliated Media, Inc. The station maintains a transmitter facility at Mount Cabatangan, Zamboanga City.

 History

 The channel started as Cinema Television (or CTV-31) in 1995.
 It was also the first UHF station to be inspired by a movie channel on cable.
 And in 1997, it reformatted to E!
 Philippines, the local franchise of E!, an American-cable network channel that features fashion and lifestyle shows.
 But in the year 2003 RMN decided to cancel its operation to TV network, citing financial constraints and poor ratings.

 On July 3, 2011, UHF 31 in Zamboanga and all RMN TV stations nationwide returned on test broadcast, as the frequency was occupied by Broadcast Enterprised and Affiliated Media, following the latter being purchased by Bethlehem Holdings, Inc. (funded by Globe Telecom's Group Retirement Fund) from RMN.
 It was then rebranded as BEAM Channel 31 and The Game Channel on August 15, 2011.
 The Game Channel limited its broadcast on December 24 of the same year, to give way to its new sister station CHASE which broadcasts on the evening block of The Game Channel.
 Then, The Game Channel transferred its operation to cable, while CHASE remained on this network and broadcast 24 hours a day.
 On September 7, 2012, an animated plugged appeared with the message, "Another Jack TV is rising, soon on this channel."
 The station was rebranded as Jack City, and was launched on October 20, 2012, while CHASE ended its broadcast on October 19.

 On September 1, 2014, Jack City no longer aired on Channel 31 and its provincial affiliates as BEAM prepared for their shift to digital television.
 However, Jack City continued to broadcast on cable networks until March 21, 2015, when the channel were rebranded to CT.

 After its closure, it aired O Shopping (of ABS-CBN Corporation and CJ Group of Korea, which aired at that time on the network's mother company (ABS-CBN, which already aired on that area on TV-3) every late night slots, and 24/7 on SkyCable (only available on digital platform, but the area still remains as an analog platform service, although it already covered and served)) and several programs from TBN Asia including The 700 Club Asia, Praise the Lord, Great Day to Live, Ang Tugon, among other local and religious programming produced by the Essential Broadcasting Network under the leadership of Bro.
 Greg Durante of Greg Durante Ministries which its started from its regular signing-on (7:00 AM) of the date mentioned above.

 In late 2018, BEAM TV UHF Channel 31 started to operate its digital signal on test broadcast in Zamboanga on UHF Channel 32 using the ISDB-T system, making it the 2nd television network that made available on digital television in Zamboanga and Region 9, after EMedia Productions.